Doctors Note Logo

 Embarrassing Flakes?
 Why Your Scalp Psoriasis Persists & Medical Next Steps

-Scalp psoriasis persists because it is an autoimmune condition, easily reactivated by triggers like stress and cold weather, difficult to medicate through hair, and sometimes mistaken for dandruff, so washing more will not cure it.
+Scalp psoriasis is a chronic autoimmune skin condition that persists because it is easily reactivated by common triggers like stress and cold weather.
+It is difficult to treat through hair and is often mistaken for dandruff, which is why washing more frequently will not cure it.

 answer background